CogentRedTester/mpv-file-browser/README.md

 Filter should not be included unless one wants to limit what types of list entries the command should be run on.
 To only run the command for directories use `dir`, to only run the command for files use `file`.

+The parser filter is for filtering keybinds to only work on paged loaded by specific parsers.
+This is currently just for filtering between different addons.
+The default parser is called `file`; parsers loaded by addons use the filename with `-browser.lua` or just `.lua` stripped unless otherwise stated.
+For example `ftp-browser.lua` would have a parser called `ftp`.

 ### Codes
 The script will scan every string in the command for the special substitution strings, they are: